Student Financial Services

 Federal Direct Loan exit counseling is required for all students who borrow federal direct loans at their time of departure from Avila University (graduation or withdrawal).
 Exit counseling provides information including your rights and responsibilities as a student loan borrower.
 You can complete Exit Counseling online by clicking here or in person.

 If you would like to complete Exit Counseling in person contact our office, at firstname.lastname@example.org or by phone at 816-501-3600.

 Types of Grants

 Grants are awards that do not have to be repaid.
-The most common grant awarded to Avila University students is the Federal Pell Grant, a need-based grant awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
+With the exception of the TEACH Grant all grants are awarded to undergraduate students only.
+The most common grant awarded to Avila University students is the Federal Pell Grant, a need-based grant, awarded only to undergraduate students who have not earned a bachelor's or a professional degree.

 - Federal Supplemental Educational Opportunity Grant (SEOG)

 - Federal TEACH Grant* (Graduate Students may qualify)